 Key Takeaway: Having a tiny house on a trailer gives you the ability to go wherever you want, whenever you want.

 Pro: Avoiding Threats From Mother Nature

-One of the great advantages of having a tiny house on a trailer is having the ability to leave an area quickly if there’s ever a potential threat of a flood, hurricane, forest fire or another natural disaster.
-Whether you live near in a flood zone or in a fire-prone area, tiny houses on trailers give you the option to quickly flee an area to avoid disaster.
+One of the significant advantages a tiny house on a trailer is the ability to escape an area easily during flooding, a hurricane, a forest fire, or another natural disaster.
+Whether you live near in a flood zone or in a fire-prone area, tiny houses on trailers give you the option to flee an area to avoid disaster quickly.